Agim Dajçi

-Agim Dajçi (born 27 July 2000) is an Albanian footballer who plays as a defender for KF Besa Kavajë on loan from Kategoria Superiore club Partizani Tirana.
+Agim Dajçi (born 27 July 2000) is an Albanian footballer who played as a defender.

 Career

-Partizani Tirana

 A graduate of the club's youth academy, Dajçi made his competitive debut for the club on 18 September 2019, playing the entirety of a 3-0 Cup victory over Vora.
 He made his first appearance in the Albanian Superliga later that season, starting in a 3–0 home victory over Vllaznia on July 24.